 “We were working in that direction years ago.
 I think that people stopped working together and ventured out on their own,” County Commissioner Marilyn Kirkpatrick said. “… We think that everybody needs to stay working together.”

 In the early ’90s, the city and county invested in the Mobilized Assistance and Shelter for the Homeless (MASH) project, each committing $2.5 million toward the facility in what is now the so-called Corridor of Hope.
 The unit, a one-stop regional crisis and intervention center with 1,000 beds, supportive services and housing programs, was abandoned in September 2002, when the operator bowed out at the end of its contract, citing fundraising woes.

 In 1999, state lawmakers created the Southern Nevada Regional Planning Coalition in part to develop a regional approach to homelessness.
 It disbanded earlier this year after concluding that its efforts were largely duplicative.

 Thom Reilly, the chancellor of the Nevada System of Higher Education, who served as county manager from 2001 to 2006 and chaired the task force at the time, said many of the same issues that foiled that effort are still preventing cooperation.

-“I think its clear that not everybody’s on the same page on this issue,” he said.
+“It’s clear that not everybody is on the same page on this issue,” he said.
 “It does seem like the city of Las Vegas is going into a different direction, and not all the jurisdictions are interested in coming to the table.”